chrisiiams/OnMyWayHome/README.md

 Made by **Chris Iiams** — aspiring software developer, currently training as a Fachinformatiker für Anwendungsentwicklung.
 This project is my hands-on playground for learning Unity, game architecture, sprite animation and RPG design.

-If it looks rough around the edges — that's kind of the point.
+Also to deepen my understanding of different programming principles.